huggingface/diffusers/CONTRIBUTING.md

 ### 5. Contribute to the documentation

 A good library **always** has good documentation!
-The official documentation is often one of the first points of contact with a user of the library and therefore contributing to the documentation is a **highly valuable contribution**.
+The official documentation is often one of the first points of contact for new users of the library, and therefore contributing to the documentation is a **highly valuable contribution**.

 Contributing to the library can have many forms: